laetitia1234/Angular-Quote-App/README.md

 ## BDD
 >the user will first be able to see my forite quotes
+>the user  will be able to see the auther by click on show details button
 >the user has to input this or her quote into the form